joe-hauns/HyperRUSTY/tacas_README.md

 ---
 ## Important Updates for TACAS Reviewers

-We sincerely thank all reviewers for running the SmokeTest and provided feedback on our artifact.
-We notice that all three reviewers are all using *AMD64* machines, as a result, we have built an *AMD64* image.
+We sincerely thank all reviewers for taking the time to run the SmokeTest and provide detailed feedback on our artifact.
+Your comments have helped us significantly improve the accessibility of the artifact.

+### New AMD64 Artifact Image

+We noticed that all three reviewers are running the artifact on AMD64 machines.
+In response, we have prepared and released a dedicated AMD64 Docker image to ensure smooth evaluation across all reviewers’ environments.

-Please see our updates w.r.t this new image in **[OPTION 1]: Obtain the Artifact Image from Docker Hub** and make sure you pull the right image according to your architecture.
-Then, we kindly as you to run the following commands to verify the setup is successful:
+Please refer to **[OPTION 1: Obtain the Artifact Image from Docker Hub]** in the updated README, and ensure that you pull the image corresponding to your host architecture (AMD64).

+After pulling the updated image, we kindly ask reviewers to run the following commands to verify the setup:
 - `./run_hltl_1.sh -compare all`
 - `./run_hltl_2.sh -compare all`
 - `./run_ahltl.sh -compare all`
 - `./run_loopcond.sh -all`
 - `./run_verilog.sh -all`

-With this new *AMD64* image, we believe the issues that Reviewer 1 and 2 encountered will be resolved.
+With the new AMD64 image, we expect that the issues reported by Reviewer 1 and Reviewer 2 will be fully resolved.

+### Notes for Reviewer 3

-We notice that Reviewer 3 is use emulator (podman+qemu) to run our original *ARM64* image; however, we notice that this approach gives unpredictable results and overhead our dependencies (i.e., z3 and QuABs).
-Hence, we kindly as Reviewer 3 to try the new *AMD64* image for evaluation.
+We appreciate that Reviewer 3 attempted to run the original ARM64 image via emulation (podman + qemu).
+However, we have observed that this approach may lead to unstable or inconsistent behavior in some dependencies (e.g., z3 and QuABS).
+To avoid such overhead and variability, we kindly ask Reviewer 3 to evaluate the artifact using the new AMD64 image instead.

+### Corrections to README

-We also thank Reviewer 2 for spotting the typos in README.
-We have corrected them.
+We thank Reviewer 2 for catching the typos in our README.
+These have now been corrected.

+⸻

+### Remarks on Dependencies of the Docker Artifact on New Image

+Our artifact includes comparisons with the external model checker `AutoHyper`, which depends on `SPOT`.
+During testing of the AMD64 image, we found that SPOT occasionally produces errors on certain inputs.
+These issues originate within SPOT and are outside the scope of our tool.
+Unfortunately, we do not have sufficient insight into `SPOT`’s internals to debug these errors reliably.

+Additionally, due to variations introduced by containerized environments, some dependency solvers (notably `z3` for SMT solving and `QuABS` for QBF solving) may produce slightly different outputs from those reported in the paper, where all solvers were built natively on the host system.
+We emphasize that these differences stem from solver-level behavior and not from our tool.

+Our primary goal in this artifact submission is to provide a *fully reproducible Docker image* that allows reviewers to run the complete set of experiments described in the paper.
+We hope the new AMD64 image makes this process smoother and more consistent across all reviewers’ setups.

 ---